TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

 ============

 The fields on this tab are used to enrich social media snippets for the URL of the page.
-It uses the ext_seo system extension.
+It uses the `typo3/cms-seo` system extension.
 See the :ref:`SEO Core extension <ext_seo:for-editors>` manual for more information.

 .. _pages-properties-metadata: